Tips For Better Camping

 - Rocks can be a useful shelter and help to reflect the heat.

 - To avoid scorching the grass, remove the turf first and keep it aside.
-Water the turf if the weather is very dry and you are staying in the same spot for a few days.
+If you’re camping in the same spot for a few days and it’s dry, then don’t forget to water your turf!

-- If the ground is wet lay the fire on a base of sticks.
+- If the ground is wet then lay the fire on a base of sticks.

 - Use a few thin dry sticks to make a pyramid and add the tinder.
 Light the fire and add a few more dry sticks but not too many as the fire needs to breath.